Form Builder Pro Tips

 Scripts

 Have fun!
 I'm interested to hear how you go and if you have any other tricks that you use to make your forms look great.
-If you're ready to start building some, head over to our Template Mate page, or drop me a line for a custom quote.

 Hi!
 Is it possible to add page break after an image?
 Is it also possible to pin a table in a particular part of the document?
 Thank you!